-Cleaning and Window Maintenance
+Cleaning & Window Maintenance

 When it comes to cleaning windows, having both sashes tilt inward makes the task much easier.
 This is especially true if you’re trying to clean windows on the upper level of a home.
-Double hung windows definitely offer an advantage on cleaning, as well as maintenance like painting or repairs.
+Double-hung windows definitely offer an advantage on cleaning, as well as maintenance like painting or repairs.

 The Style of Your Home

 Some types of windows look better on certain architectural styles of homes.
-Single hung windows tend to fit the style of historic and cottage style homes, while double hung windows are more in line with Cape Cod or Victorian-style homes.
+Single-hung windows tend to fit historic and cottage-style homes, while double-hung windows are more in line with Cape Cod or Victorian-style homes.

-If you truly want double hung windows but you don’t want to pay the higher cost, get your windows installed by Zen Windows.
-We pride ourselves on making materials and labor affordable so that homeowners can get the windows they want for less.
+If you truly want double-hung replacement windows but don’t want to pay the higher cost, get your windows installed by Zen Windows.
+We pride ourselves on making materials and labor affordable, so homeowners can get the windows they want for less.

 Call (763) 286-6871 today or request a quote.
 We can help you choose the best windows for your home and lifestyle and install them for an affordable price.